 New York’s Consent Law states that a CDL holder gives consent to have their blood, breath, urine, or saliva tested for alcohol or drugs when a police officer conducts a traffic stop.

 A CDL holder who is facing their first DWI-related charge will be required to pay a $550 civil penalty for commercial drivers.
 They must pay this fee before they reapply for a driver’s license.
 Their license will also be revoked for 18 months.

 Why You Need a Good Legal Defense for DWI Charges

 There are many legal defenses available to a driver who has been charged with DWI in New York.
 A good lawyer will know which ones apply to your case, understand critical timelines, and how best to represent you given your charges.

 Even if an acquittal is unlikely, he or she may be able to have charges reduced, argue for the minimum possible penalties, and help you apply for hardship driving privileges so you are able to get to and from work or school even if you are convicted.

-If you have been charged with a DWI on Long Island, get the advice of a local criminal defense attorney to understand your rights.
+If you have been charged with a DWI on Long Island, get the advice of a Suffolk County criminal defense attorney to understand your rights.
 Jason Bassett, Esq. has over 20 years of experience representing individuals who have been charged with a DWI on Long Island.
-Contact him to discuss your legal options and rights.
+Contact us to discuss your legal options and rights.